Skip to main content Skip to navigation

 Heisenberg’s Uncertainty Principle

-The uncertainty principle formulated by Heisenberg in 1927 can be expressed very simply: the more precisely we know the location of a quantum object, the less well we can know how it’s travelling and vice versa.
+The uncertainty principle formulated by Heisenberg in 1927 can be expressed very simply: the more precisely we know the location of a quantum object, the less well we can know how rapidly it’s travelling and in which direction.
+The reverse is also true.
 In other words, if we make measurements and can say, with confidence, that an atom is precisely there, it’s probably moving so fast and in such a random direction that it’ll be lost again before we finish the sentence.
-Likewise if we can measure its speed and direction accurately, we might know where it’s going but not where it started from when the measurement was taken.
+Likewise if we can measure its speed and direction accurately, we might know where it’s going but not where it started from when the measurement was taken, so again cannot predict its future movement.

 Together with the other famous quantum thought experiment, Schrodinger’s Cat, the uncertainty principle articulates an aspect of a wider paradigm in quantum physics: that it is impossible to observe a system without changing the system under observation.
 In this context, it’s impossible to measure a position or velocity without observing it - for example by bouncing photons off it.
-Each of those photons itself imparts a force, and so changes the observed position or velocity leading to the increased uncertainty, the more precise the measurement desired.
+Each of those photons itself imparts a tiny force, and so their impact changes the observed position or velocity of the test particle leading to the increased uncertainty.
+The more precise the measurement desired, the more photons need to be used, and the less accurate the result in the other quantity.
 The translation of this from the atomic scales to macroscopic consequences is challenging, but this has not prevented a number of science fiction authors from exploring the possible consequences.

 Heisenberg Compensators